An Italian honours the IRISH with a green

 Before, I go on with this very easy flavourful recipe...I thought of giving a very small summary dealing with the two main ingredients in this pesto.

-PARSLEY... also known botanically as: Petroselinum Crispum
+PARSLEY... also known botanically as: Petroselinum Crispum.

 The most familiar parsley used is the curly-leaved parsley as well as the plain flat leaved parsley which is sometimes called the 'French' or sometimes also called the 'Italian' parsley.

 So, which is it, French or Italian?
 I feel a debate coming on.
 Being Italian myself...of course it must be named after our nationality.
 Right?
 Well, I guess the other party would say the same.
-Well, really...as long as we can all get along on the fact that this flat parsley's flavour is what truly counts!
+Well, really...as long as we can all get along on the fact that this flat parsley's flavour is what truly counts.

 Curly parsley is the one that is the most primarily used due to its pretty garnishing appearance.
-However, if taste is what your're after...you're best to stick with the flat kind.
+However, if taste is what you're after...you're best to stick with the flat kind.
 It also has the properties of better refrigeration life.
 It is also regarded as being less bitter and does possess a fuller flavour.
 Lastly, flat parsley also contains about four times more essential oils than the curly variety.

 Use a tall plastic container...add a little bit of cold water.
 Then, add the pre-washed parsley (most of the stem part cut-off)...then cover.
 This will create a hermetic environment for the herb to keep its freshness.
 I do this with the 'Mint' herb as well.
 Do not forget to make sure that ALL the very short stems are in the water.
 Essentially, the water will need to be changed every other day.
 Note: For those who are wondering...unfortunately this does not work as well with Basil ;(

-" Sun Dried Tomatoes are ripe tomatoes which are placed in the sun to remove most of the water content.
+Sun Dried Tomatoes are ripe tomatoes which are placed in the sun to remove most of the water content.
 Twenty pounds of fresh, ripe tomatoes will dry down to just one pound of sun dried tomatoes.
-Sun dried tomatoes have the same nutritional value as the fresh tomatoes they are made from: they are high in Lycopene, antioxidants, vitamin C and low in sodium, fat, and calories.

 Sun dried tomatoes were born in Italy as a way to store fresh tomatoes for the winter.
 Fresh tomatoes would be dried in the hot sun on the tile roofs as a way to preserve them for the cold months.
 Today they are still dried in the sun, but in much larger quantities and under strict quality controls." photo: sporkandknife.net and reference notes from: sun-dried-tomatoes.com.